Thisiskaif/EDA-and-Feature-Engineering-on-black-friday-dataset/README.md

 # EDA-and-Feature-Engineering-on-black-friday-dataset
- peformed EDA and featre selection. then prepare the data for predictions data modeling, EDA, Feature selection, cleaning dataset,
+ peformed EDA and feature selection. then prepare the data for predictions data modeling, EDA, Feature selection, cleaning dataset,